hazendaz/base-parent/README.md

 If this occurs, create a new POM and copy the contents over in order to fix.
 For reference, this was a problem with [mybatis/mybatis-spring](https://github.com/mybatis/spring/commit/684da1f52c414f4de231e353fc1ef3a8ae4a9f4f).

-## Dependency Management ##
+## Dependencies ##

-Normally dependency management would not exist at this level.
-The intent here is to include managed dependencies used during build or test phases.
+Normally dependencies would not exist at this level.
+The intent here is to include managed dependencies used during build phases.
-In order to use any of these, you must define them within your own pom.
+In order to use any of these, you must define them within your own pom with appropriate scoping.

-Use of JMockit requires Junit to be listed last.

 Dependencies are as follows:
+- checker-qual
+- error_prone_annotations
 - hibernate-validator-annotation-processor
+- j2objc-annotations
 - lombok
+- modernizer-maven-annotations
+- spotbugs-annotations

 ## Plugin Management ##

 Majority of plugins will perform on their own.
 All managed plugins are listed here.

-- animal-sniffer-maven-plugin
 - build-helper-maven-plugin
+- buildplan-maven-plugin
 - coveralls-maven-plugin
+- cyclonedx-maven-plugin
 - dependency-check-maven
+- find-and-replace-maven-plugin
-- formatter-maven-plugin (formally the maven-java-formatter-plugin)
+- formatter-maven-plugin
+- frontend-maven-plugin
-- git-commit-id-plugin
+- git-commit-id-maven-plugin
 - htmlcompressor-maven-plugin
+- impsort-maven-plugin
 - jacoco-maven-plugin
+- jandex-maven-plugin
 - jaxws-maven-plugin
 - jdepend-maven-plugin
+- joinfaces-maven-plugin
 - license-maven-plugin
+- kotlin-maven-plugin
+- lombok-maven-plugin
+- makeself-maven-plugin
 - maven-antrun-plugin
 - maven-assembly-plugin
-- maven-changelog-plugin
-- maven-changes-plugin
 - maven-checkstyle-plugin
 - maven-clean-plugin
 - maven-compiler-plugin - useIncrementalCompilation set to false, See https://jira.codehaus.org/browse/MCOMPILER-209
 - maven-dependency-plugin
 - maven-deploy-plugin
 - maven-enforcer-plugin
+- maven-failsafe-plugin
 - maven-gpg-plugin
 - maven-install-plugin
 - maven-jar-plugin